TheoAcker12/grav-tutorial/pages/02.base-tutorial/04.content/docs.md

 ---

-Content will be added through the Pages tab
+Content will be added through the Pages tab on the admin panel.
 - note the current pages
 - go to the website itself to see what it looks like